oda-hub/hugo-odahub/content/docs/guide-development.md

 * Offer a visualization of the project's Knowledge Graph (`renku-graph-vis` plugin)
 * Intercept calls to `astroquery` functions and store them in the project's Knowledge Graph (`renku-aqs-annotation` plugin)

+See below how to install these plugins, which are not available by default.

 #### Visualizing project Knowledge Graph with `renku-graph-vis` plugin